Cheney braces for loss as Trump tested in Wyoming and Alaska

 Just two of those 10 House members have won their GOP primaries this year.
 The rest have lost or declined to seek reelection.
 Cheney would be just the third to return to Congress if she defies expectations on Tuesday.

-And Murkowski is the only pro-impeachment senator running for reelection this year.

-She is facing 18 opponents — the most prominent of which is Republican Kelly Tshibaka, who has been endorsed by Trump — in her push to preserve a seat she has held for nearly 20 years.
-Trump railed against Murkowski on social media and in her home state of Alaska, where he hosted a rally with Tshibaka last month in Anchorage.
+Murkowski is facing 18 opponents — the most prominent of which is Republican Kelly Tshibaka, who has been endorsed by Trump — in her push to preserve a seat she has held for nearly 20 years.

-In contrast to vulnerable Republican candidates who cozied up to Trump in other states this summer, Murkowski continues to promote her bipartisan credentials.

-“When you get the ideas from both sides coming together, little bit of compromise in the middle, this is what lasts beyond administrations, beyond changes in leadership,” the Republican senator said in a video posted on social media over the weekend.
-“This is what allows for stability and certainty.
-And it comes through bipartisanship.”

 Ardath Junge, of Cheyenne, said she recently changed her registration from Democratic to Republican.